-NIOSH has concluded that it is not possible to reconstruct internal doses completely for any period at the Clarksville Modification Center.
-Therefore, in the absence of monitoring data for an individual claim, no occupational internal doses should be assigned.
-For claims in which individual internal monitoring data are available, the internal dose should be reconstructed based on interpretation of the monitoring data using existing NIOSH dose reconstruction processes and procedures.
+NIOSH has concluded that is not possible to reconstruct internal doses completely during any period at the Clarksville Modification Center.
+Therefore, in the absence of monitoring data for an individual claim, no occupational internal doses are assigned.
+For claims in which individual internal monitoring data are available, the internal dose will be reconstructed based on interpretation of the monitoring data using existing NIOSH dose reconstruction processes and procedures.